rcman/MAG/docs/HelloPacket.md

 Logging: Add Console.WriteLine($"Login attempt from AppID: {request.AppId}"); at the start of the Post method.

 Rebuild: Since this is a .cs file, you must recompile the Horizon.SERVER project for these changes to take effect.

+Does your current server console show "Login Request Received" when you try to connect, or does it stay completely silent?
+If it's silent, the problem is still in the "Hello" handshake (before it even gets to the code in MAPS.cs).